jackmerrill/maatt.fr/content/ideas.md

   - Needs to have a simple API that can be easily interacted with securely
   - Ready for beginners in their homes, powerful enough for enterprise usage
   - Nice to have a logistics plug-in or endpoints to build a logistsics tool (might not be a good idea to bundle a more advanced tool like this)
+- XBPS but for Windows
+  - Compatibility for Scoop/Choco?